-Grand Rapids Theological Seminary is accredited by the Association of Theological Schools (ATS).
+GRTS is accredited by the Association of Theological Schools (ATS).
 This membership organization consists of more than 250 graduate schools in the United States and Canada that conduct post-baccalaureate professional and academic degree programs to educate persons for the practice of ministry and for teaching and research in the theological disciplines.
 The Commission on Accrediting of ATS accredits institutions and approves degree programs offered by accredited schools.

-Our Traditional Undergraduate Social Work programs are accredited by CSWE.
+The traditional undergraduate social work program is accredited by the Council on Social Work Education (CSWE).
 The sole accrediting agency for social work, CSWE aims to promote and strengthen the quality of social work education through preparation of competent social work professionals by providing national leadership and a forum for collective action.

 Accreditation by CSWE is given to select schools nationwide who meet stringent criteria.
 Cornerstone is one of less than 700 colleges and universities who meet these criteria.